domiyanyue/my_notes/C++_knowledge_for_SYCL.md

     return 0;
 }
 ```
-In main function, the usage of my_functor looks just like a function which is basically how operator() works.
+In the `main` function, the usage of my_functor looks just like a function which is basically how operator() works.
 In this example,
-it seems unnecessary to use functor since it's such a simple function call.
+it seems unnecessary to use functor since it's such a naive function call.
 One use case of functor is to add state to
 the class to make each functor behaves differently:

 ```C++